warrior1724/strongbolt/README.md

 ### Tenants

 Strongbolt allows the utilization of _tenants_.
 Tenants are vertical scopes within your application.

-For instance, a project tracking application (like Pivotal) can have several companies as clients, but each company can see only what concerns it.
-In this example, _Companies_ are tenants of the application.
+> Let's take an example.
+A project tracking application (like Pivotal) can have several companies as clients, but each company's users can see only what concern them. _Company_ is a tenant of the application.

 The initializer let you define the model(s) that should be considered tenants.

-Strongbolt's capabilites have a boolean attribute, `require_tenant_access`, that specify whether the user can access all _tenants_ or only the ones he was allowed.

-> Let's say your application has _companies_ as tenants.
-> Each companies has several _projects_.
-> The normal user, belonging to a company, would only have access to his company's projects.
-> You would then define for normal user a capability requiring tenant access
->
-> An admin user, like an engineer of the application, could have access to all the companies' projects
-> An engineer projects permissions would then not require tenant access

-Strongbolt will traverse your schema and automatically determine what models in your application is linked to your _Tenant class_.

-> Using again the last example, every `project` belongs to a `company`.
-Projects also belong to a `Country`, which is the country the project is being done.
-> The `country` attribute is an instance of the model `Country` which is stored in a `countries` table.
-> In this scenario, every user would have access to all the countries of this table as this is not linked to the `Company` directly, and he should be able to select whatever country the project is being done.
-> Strongbolt, in this example, will determine that `Country` isn't linked to `Company`.

-It will then perform the right permission check based on this requirement and the relationship of the model being checked and the _Tenant class_.
-If the model being checked is not linked to any of the _Tenant classes_, it won't check any dependency.

 #### How to set what tenants a user has access to